Print Services

 E-waste prediction for 2030

-Learning how to dispose of printers and other office equipment properly is a necessary step in the right direction for businesses of all sizes and across all industries.
-By developing a strategy for the e-waste that your organization creates, your company won’t find itself at the center of an environmental disaster, and you’ll be able to avoid fines from governmental agencies and other environmental groups of authority.
+Learning how to dispose of printers and other office equipment properly is a step in the right direction.
+By developing a strategy for the e-waste that your organization creates, you’ll be able to avoid fines from governmental agencies and bad press other environmental groups of authority.

-Because e-waste has become so problematic, many states have created legislation specifically around proper e-waste disposal and recycling.
-As such, it’s vital that your organization adhere to these regulations, not just for the environment, but for their own best interest as well.
+Because e-waste has become so problematic, many states have created legislation specifically around proper disposal and recycling.
+As such, it’s vital that your organization adhere to these regulations, not just for the environment, but for your own best interest as well.

 We only have one earth, and it’s important that all of us do our best to support its health and keep it sustainable.
-Businesses have a major role to play in this story and should prioritize eco-friendly policies and processes wherever possible.
+Businesses have a major role to play in this story, and should prioritize eco-friendly policies and processes wherever is possible.

 Tags